 Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) in Buies Creek, North Carolina, launched its Opioid Abuse and Drug Abuse Curriculum in January in response to the nation’s epidemic that kills an average of 78 Americans each day.

 North Carolina is home to four of the Top 20 cities in the United States for highest rate of opioid abuse—No. 1 Wilmington, No. 5 Hickory, No. 12 Jacksonville and No. 18 Fayetteville—according to a 2016 study by Castlight Health Inc., a nonprofit health care information company.
-In 2015 alone, prescription opioids like hydrocodone (used by doctors to treat pain) and illicit drugs like heroin and illegally manufactured pills claimed more than 1,200 lives in North Carolina—a 400-percent increase from 15 years earlier.
+In 2015 alone, prescription opioids like hydrocodone (used by doctors to treat pain) and illicit drugs like heroin and illegally manufactured pills claimed more than 1,200 lives in North Carolina—an increase of 400% from 15 years earlier.

 Fighting the epidemic with education

 Under the direction of Jim Powers, DO, associate dean for clinical integration and professor of emergency medicine, Campbell Med’s opioid curriculum, which will be taught to all COM students, is designed to educate the next generation of physicians on the dangers and benefits of opioids as well as alternative treatments for pain management.
 The curriculum provides practical guidance in screening pain patients for substance abuse disorder and will help future doctors identify when patients are abusing their medications.

 “Studies have shown that even brief interventions by primary care providers have proven effective in reducing or eliminating substance abuse by people who abuse drugs but are not yet addicted to them,” says Dr. Powers.

 The first step in fighting the epidemic is education, says CUSOM Dean John Kauffman, DO.